samz0la/NEIL/README.md

 I'm not the biggest gamer, I enjoy seeing visual representation of my work displayed somewhere.
 I also believe that playing a mindless game occasionally is a great way to take your mind off other stressful tasks that daily life presents itself.

 2. As of now I believe my app is in a usable state.
+My collision detection is a little off and my explosion animation is off as well.
 I currently have a red line under my draw method in my Game Panel because I'm not calling the super.class.
 The problem when I uncomment it out of my code is that the surface View shows the separation of the background image as it scrolls acrossed the screen.